It is a more significant amount of blood in the vessels of an organ or tissue in the body.

 The causes of active hyperemia include:

 - Exercise: Your heart and muscles need more oxygen when you are active.
 The blood rushes to these organs to supply extra oxygen.
-Your muscles need up to 20 times your normal blood supply during a workout.
+Your muscles need up to 20 times your regular blood supply during a workout.

 - Heat: When you have a high fever or it is hot outside, extra blood flows to your skin to help your body release heat.